XD-OB/Fractol/README.md

 # Fractol

-fractal was first used by mathematician Benoit Mandelbrot in 1974, he based it on the Latin word fractus, meaning "broken" or "fractured".
+Fractal was first used by mathematician Benoit Mandelbrot in 1974, he based it on the Latin word fractus, meaning "broken" or "fractured".

 A fractal is an abstract mathematical object, like a curve or a surface, which has a similar pattern whatever the scale.